-I was listening to Michael Beckwith talk about Discovering Your Purpose, and what he said went straight to my soul (and my tear ducts).
-It made so much sense to me, finally someone clearly articulated the feelings I felt within.
+I was listening Michael Beckwith talk about Discovering Your Purpose, and what he said went straight to my soul (and my tear ducts).
+It made so much sense to me, finally someone clearly articulated the feelings I felt.

 It is the Universe playing its music through us, life flowing through us, the infinite wisdom coming through, us being simply the beautiful, divine instruments in the orchestra.
 And it provides the most beautiful sound, if only we allow it to.

 When we rebel against our passion, we stiffen and stay out of tune.
 We think we know better, we think our dreams are stupid, silly or unattainable, and we stay stuck.
-When we say ‘oh but it is selfish‘ or any other excuse we can come up with, we are rebelling against the higher good for us, and the higher good of the humanity.
+When we say ‘oh but it is selfish‘ or any other excuse, we are rebelling against the higher good for us, and the higher good of the humanity.

 There is no better way to serve the humanity and to be the best version of yourself to your loved ones (and for yourself!) than allowing yourself to do the very thing that lights your soul on fire.